Gevorg22/cheaptrips/README.md

-Сайт с поиском авиабилетов, написанный на нативном JS + подключен бесплатный API от aviasales
+A website with a flight search written in native JS + connected free API from aviasales

 https://gevorg22.github.io/cheaptrips/